ixilminiussi/ixilminiussi/README.md

 possible in as many fields as possible (data management, software engineering, machine learning, discrete mathematics, programming language concepts, embedded systems...).

-My goal is to eventually apply and succeed for a PhD in either computational sciences or sensing networks.
+My goal is to eventually apply and succeed for a PhD in either computational sciences or sensing networks, to assist Research expeditions around the globe.

 for all inquiries e-mail me at ixil@miniussi.net, or idm1u19@soton.ac.uk